SMSSecure/smssecure.org/README.md

-Website of the SMSSecure project.
+Website of the Silence project.

 ## Installation